vectordotdev/vector/website/docs/reference/sinks/gcp_bigquery.md

 ### credentials_path

-The filename for a Google Cloud service account credentials JSON file used to authenticate access to the bigquery project, dataset, and table.
+The filename for a Google Cloud service account credentials JSON file used to authenticate access to the BigQuery project, dataset, and table.
 If this is unset, Vector checks the `$GOOGLE_APPLICATION_CREDENTIALS` environment variable for a filename.